Method

 Option(fn(myArg)).getOrElse('fallbackVal')

-Reduced Boilerplate: Reduces the need for parentheses, making code cleaner and more concise, for zero-parameter methods that act like properties.
+Reduced boilerplate: Reduces the need for parentheses, making code cleaner and more concise, for zero-parameter procedures that act like properties.

-To reference a method without triggering the automatic calling feature, you can use the the get syntax:
+To reference a procedure without triggering the automatic calling feature, you can use the get syntax:

 foo('bar') # yields a reference to foo.bar, without calling it